|

 15.17.1 of the JLS.

-- the first float
+f1 - the first float valuef2 - the second float value

-arguments according to
+float arguments according to

 section